Kasalehlia/dynmenu/README.md

 # rerun step 3 for new commands
 ```

-Optional: On Debian/Ubuntu you can copy 99menu-update to /etc/apt/apt.conf.d/ to register `menu-update` as apt hook
+Optional: On Debian/Ubuntu you can copy 99menu-update to /etc/apt/apt.conf.d/ to register `menu-update` as apt hook.
+Remember to adjust the path to the `menu-update` script according to your setup.